lucasvolkmer/d2l-en-branch/chapter_deep-learning-computation/custom-layer.md

 layer = CenteredLayer()
 layer(tf.constant([1, 2, 3, 4, 5]))
 ```

-We can now incorporate our layer as a component
-in constructing more complex models.

 Agora podemos incorporar nossa camada como um componente
 na construção de modelos mais complexos.